 not have followed directions.
 Whether the manufacturer recommends you test at a

-results in a certain way, be sure to do so.
-You can't trust the results of a
+interpret results in a certain way, be sure to do so.
+You can't trust the

 - Check expiration dates.
 Old tests may not give accurate results.
 Don't assume that the tests you

 just bought are valid -- some reviewers report being sent already-expired tests

 - See whether tests are individually